Lalchhawnkima

-Lalchhawnkima (born 31 May 1991) is an Indian professional footballer who plays as a defender for Aizawl in the I-League.
+Lalchhawnkima (born 31 May 1991) is an Indian professional footballer who plays as a defender for I-League club Aizawl.

 Career

 Born in Mizoram, Lalchhawnkima played his youth football with his home state, Mizoram.

 Royal Wahingdoh

 He then joined Royal Wahingdoh and participated in the Shillong Premier League and the I-League 2nd Division with the Shillong side.

 Lalchhawnkima made his professional debut for Royal Wahingdoh on 28 December 2014 in the Federation Cup against Mumbai.

 Atletico de Kolkata

 In July 2015 Lalchhawnkima was drafted to play for Atlético de Kolkata in the 2015 Indian Super League.
 In pre season in Spain it was reported that Lalchhawnkima had contracted a hamstring injury, which sidelined him the whole 2015 ISL season.

 Aizawl

 On 5 January 2016, Lalchhawnkima signed for newly promoted side Aizawl FC for 1 season.
 He played important role in defence in whole I-League season for Aizawl FC.